ankowals/saf/README.md

 	Then the status code is 200

 In both cases step shall pass.
-Please note that step def input parameter is of type String. method checkIfInputIsVariable can return an object of different type (Long, Double, String, Boolean).
+Please note that step def input parameter is of type String. method checkIfInputIsVariable can return an object of different type (for example Long, Double, String, Boolean).
+Please do not hardcode Maps or Lists directly in the feature files, rather define them in a config file and use such config pointer in the feature.
+For example instead of writing "Then expected result is {key1:1, key2:2}" write "Then expected result is Expected.resultMap"

 It is assumed that user knowns what type is expected otherwise we can get type missmatch exception.